Style Transfer by Rigid Alignment in Neural Net Feature Space: User control

 Like other arbitrary style transfer methods, our approach is also flexible to accommodate different user controls such as the trade-off between style and content, style interpolation, and spatial control during style transfer.

 Since our method applies transformation in the feature-space independent of the network, we can achieve trade-off between style and content as follows:

-Here, $\z_{sc}$ is the transformed feature from eq:~\eqref{e:proc}, $\z_c$ is content feature and $\alpha $ is the trade off parameter.
-Figure:~\ref{f:tradeoff} shows one such example of content-style trade-off.
+Here, $\z_{sc}$ is the transformed feature from eq.~\eqref{e:proc}, $\z_c$ is content feature and $\alpha $ is the trade off parameter.
+Fig.~\ref{f:tradeoff} shows one such example of content-style trade-off.

-Figure:~\ref{f:interpolate} shows an instance of linear interpolation between two styles created by proposed approach.
+Fig.~\ref{f:interpolate} shows an instance of linear interpolation between two styles created by proposed approach.
 This is done by adjusting the weight parameter ($\beta$) between transformation outputs ($\calT(\z_c,\z_s)$) as follows:

 Spatial control is needed to apply different styles to different parts of the content image.
 A set of masks $\M$ are additionally required to control the regions of correspondence between style and content.
-By replacing the content feature $\z_c$ in section~\ref{s:procrustes} with $\M \odot \z_c$, where $\odot$ is a simple mask-out operation, we can stylize the specified region only, as shown in figure:~\ref{f:mask}.
+By replacing the content feature $\z_c$ in section~4 of the main paper with $\M \odot \z_c$, where $\odot$ is a simple mask-out operation, we can stylize the specified region only, as shown in figure~\ref{f:mask}.